saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ![Salt execution module ](/img/salt_execution_module.png "Salt execution module ") {: refdef}

-Salt comes with several execution modules out of the box.
+Salt comes with several execution modules 'out of the box'.
 Those modules can be found <a href="https://github.com/saltstack/salt/tree/master/salt/modules" target="_blank">here</a>.
 This is also a nice folder to browse in case you are looking to get started writing your own execution module.

 Writing your own is something I really recommend.
 An execution module you produce yourself is referred to as a 'custom execution module'.
 Some of the things I really like about the custom execution module are the following:
 - you can express yourself in Python
-- you can use the standard library and, if the system the minion runs on will let you, pip install whatever you want
+- you can pip install whatever you want (as long as the system that runs the minion will let you)
 - Salt interfaces, like the pillar and grains, are available through special dunder methods
 - the execution module can be used in other Salt facilities as well, like in states for instance or even other execution modules
 - the master can utilize the message bus to have all minions run the execution module in (near) parallel